 Studying at another university is an opportunity which can enrich your undergraduate education and provide you with a chance for personal growth.
 Studying abroad takes planning and must be pre-approved by the Arts OASIS in the Faculty of Arts.
+Studies must take place at a pre-approved host university that is accredited to award three or four year undergraduate Bachelor of Arts degrees by that country's equivalent to a Ministry of Education.
 Planning your McGill degree is the key to a successful study abroad experience.

 Complete the following steps to ensure that you have prepared for your study abroad experience

 There are many reasons why students pursue study away opportunities.
 Have you given any thought to what you wish to gain from this experience?
 Review the “Set a goal” section of the Arts OASIS Study Away Guide to help you to identify your academic and personal goals.

 Degree residency requirement: You must satisfactorily complete a minimum of 60 credits at McGill University.

 Program residency requirement: At least two-thirds of all program requirements (Multi-track, Honours, Faculty program) must normally be completed at McGill.
 Some departments may require that you complete specific components of your program at McGill.
 Thus a maximum of one-third of all program requirements may be completed at another university.

 Course load: Students are not permitted to register for more than a full-time course load during their term away.U3 students and graduation: Students who are taking one or more courses at another university during their term of graduation WILL NOT be eligible to graduate at the end of that final term.
 These students MUST select the NEXT available term of graduation.